 Lemon Law Used Cars Louisiana is a state law that protects car buyers from buying used cars with manufacturing defects.
 The law requires all dealerships to disclose any known defects in the vehicle prior to sale and provide a warranty if applicable.
-It also requires them to repair any issues within a reasonable amount of time after purchase or provide an appropriate refund if they are unable to do so.

 Additionally, it allows consumers who have experienced repeated mechanical failures due to manufacturing defects up to three attempts at repair before being eligible for either reimbursement of costs associated with repairs or replacement of the vehicle.